best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/Hive-Partitions.md

     .saveAsTable("dapcats.bucketed_rescue"))
 ```

-Unfortunately sparklyr currently doesn't support bucketing, so if you are working in this language it is advised to use the Hive query editor and to create your table in SQL before inserting data into it.
+Unfortunately sparklyR currently doesn't support bucketing, so if you are working in this language it is advised to use the Hive Query Editor and to create your table in SQL before inserting data into it.

 ```{figure} ../images/hive_partitions/hive_bucketed_rescue.png
 ---